Expert medical and surgical care in Thailand

 When Is Revision Surgery Needed?

 Sinus disease can recur, particularly in patients with nasal polyposis or aspirin-exacerbated respiratory disease.
-Over 90 percent of patients report significant improvement after FESS, but polyps can regrow in some cases.
+Most patients report significant improvement after FESS, but polyps can regrow in some cases.
 Continued use of nasal steroid sprays and saline irrigation after surgery substantially reduces recurrence risk.

 Planning Your Trip to Thailand for Sinus Surgery